OSGeo/PROJ/CONTRIBUTING.md

-# How to contribute to PROJ.4
+# How to contribute to PROJ

-PROJ.4 has a wide and varied user base.
+PROJ has a wide and varied user base.
 Some are highly skilled geodesists with a deep knowledge of map projections and reference systems, some are GIS software developers and others are GIS users.
-All users, regardless of the profession or skill level, has the ability to contribute to PROJ.4.
+All users, regardless of the profession or skill level, has the ability to contribute to PROJ.
 Here's a few suggestion on how:

-* Help PROJ.4-users that is less experienced than yourself.
+* Help PROJ-users that is less experienced than yourself.
 * Write a bug report
 * Request a new feature
 * Write documentation for your favorite map projection